thundich/python-challenge/README.md

 	- Python

 	- Files included with repository include the CSV file code, README, Python Program main.py, and Text Output File from Python Script.

+  - One of the limitations that is found in the repository is the large dataset in the CSV file codes.